gravitational/careers/challenges/fullstack/challenge.md

 who will be working with you.
 Ask them about the engineering culture, work and life balance, or anything else that you would like to learn about Teleport.

+### Design Document

-Before writing the actual code, create a brief design document and share with the team.
-At Teleport, we prefer Markdown for
+Successful engineers at Teleport have great written communication skills.
+You will get a chance to demonstrate these skills before sending us any code by writing a design document.
+At Teleport, we prefer Markdown for [our designs](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md).
-[our designs](https://github.com/gravitational/teleport/blob/master/rfd/0000-rfds.md).

-This document should include:
+For levels 1-2, your design document should include:

-- the proposed UX of the app (wireframes are great)
+- the proposed UX of the app (wireframes are great!)
-- the proposed API
+- a description of the components you will build in order to deliver the UI
+- a project roadmap, outlining how you will split up the work and in what order you expect to complete it
 - URL structure (how will you encode the app state in the URL?)

+For levels 3-4, your design document should include everything above, as well as:

+- an overview of your backend API
 - security, including:
   - authentication
   - TLS setup